M0LTE/n1mm2web/README.md

 # n1mm2web
 A small .NET Core 2.0 console app that listens for RadioInfo datagrams from N1MM and uploads them to a website in HTML format to be included in a page.
 Designed for GB2GP but readily adaptable.
 Being .NET Core this will be cross-platform.
+Substitute platforms below as required.

 ## Building
+Install the .NET Core SDK, then publish:

 ```
-dotnet publish n1mm2web -r linux-arm -o ..\pub\pi
+dotnet publish n1mm2web -r linux-arm -o ../pub/pi
 ```

+Publishing should be possible on Windows, Linux and OS X.

+The output is a native Linux executable without dependencies other than those that appear in the output directory.

 ## Deploying
-* Copy the output of pub\pi to a Raspberry Pi
+* Copy the output of pub/pi to a Raspberry Pi
-* Copy appsettings.json to /etc/n1mm2web.conf
+* Copy the supplied n1mm2web.json to /etc/n1mm2web.conf (or it can live next to the binary if you prefer)
 * Edit n1mm2web.conf and supply FTP details

 ## Running